saferpay/sndbx/texts/psd2.md

 If you recieve a Soft Decline, you have to re-initiate your process, with **forced** (see above) SCA in mind.
 In case of the above example, the card details have to be re-registered, with SCA.
 The old Alias effectively becomes invalid and has to be re-created.
-This also applies to <a href="recurring.html#recurring-referenced">Referenced Recurring Transactions</a>, requiring a new initial transaction, to set off a new recurring-chain.
+This also applies to <a href="recurring.html#recurring-referenced">Referenced Recurring Transactions</a>, requiring a new initial transaction, to start a new recurring-chain.
-So you must contact your customer, for him/her to go through the process again.
+So you must contact your customer, for him/her to go through the process again, e.g. via e-mail, or similar means.

 <div class="info" style="min-height: 75px;">
   <span class="glyphicon glyphicon-info-sign" style="color: rgb(110, 199, 215);font-size: 55px;height: 75px;float: left;margin-right: 15px;margin-top: 0px;"></span>